FlashMaster Primary Math Game

-I love that the FlashMaster is self-contained and helps the kids practice the four basic operations:
+You will love that the FlashMaster primary math game is self-contained and helps the your kids practice the four basic operations:

 The FlashMaster helps teach the Math tables fast and offers practice anywhere.
 It's super portable and the kids do not have to be online to use it.

 A dear sweet friend of ours made us a little bag where we can keep both the booklet and the worksheets for recording your fastest times and the tables that you've conquered.
-That was super handy and the booklet helps protect the buttons from being pushed inadvertently.
+That was super handy.
+Putting the booklet over the keys helps protect the buttons from being pushed inadvertently while being stored.

-A self competitive child can do wonders with this by filling in the chart with the scores.
+A self competitive child can do wonders with this by filling in the reprintable chart with the scores.
 Beating your score gets addictive.
-It has great Math software for mastering multiplication tables and makes a pile of fumbly flashcards obsolete.
+It has great math software for mastering multiplication tables and makes a pile of fumbly flashcards old fashioned and obsolete.

 One day we discovered that our six year old was learning to use the Flashmaster by himself all snuggled up on the couch.
 How?
 He knew the twelves table in division!
 He had not yet been taught division, so we were thrilled.

 Actually, this sparked his older brothers and sisters to see this new trick and to try to race against each others' scores.
 Thank you Chuck Resor for inventing the Flashmaster!